joeycurran/GitRepoVis/README.md

 ![exampleTwo](docs/GitRepoFinalGif.gif)

-The Graphs included in the site was implimented using D3.js a library used for graphing data. the graphs are shown on the screen using the graphs button seen under user profile.
+The Graphs included in this site were implimented using the D3.js library, a library used for graphing data.
+The graphs are shown on the screen using the graphs button seen under user profile.

 ![exampleOne](docs/GitHubEdit1.gif)